Flag of the European Union EU Clinical Trials Register Help

 End point description

-Percentage of infants with positive humoral response (seroprotective titers as defined for the individual vaccine) will be presented for each IgG antibody titer.
+Percentage of infants with positive humoral response (seroprotective titers as defined for the individual vaccine) was presented for the IgG antibody titer.
 Seroprotective titer based on vaccine tests for Hib vaccine are as follows: Hib, IgG: ≥ 0.15 µg/mL.
-The data collection is ongoing, and results will be disclosed within 1 year from the SCD.
+AIRI included all infants in the SAFI for whom any serum titers of antibody immune response to vaccinations were available.
+Number analyzed are the number of infants with data available for analysis.

 End point type